isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution647.md

 ---
-title: Netiquette Cloud Business Suite - Package B (Saas for 10 Users)
+title: NMTODOO - ERP  - Package Basic
 permalink: /productivity-solutions-grant/solutionrepo/solution647
 ---

 ### Description

-Netiquette Software is a complete cloud business solution that comprises Accounting, Inventory and Billing, Customer Relationship Management, Payroll modules and Point of Sales System as well as customized cloud solutions for SMEs to manage core key business operations with real time data reports.
-It has a user-friendly interface with role-specific functionality.
+NMTODOO is a comprehensive, integrated, cloud-based CRM, Sales and Accounting Management System.
+Registered on the IRAS Accounting Software Register (ASR), the solution provides the essential features for Small to Medium Enterprise to manage sales, customer relations, and financial accounting.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Netiquette_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedNeuMediaAnnex3CRwef12August2021-_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria